Peripheral Angioplasty Q & A

 How is the procedure performed?

-Image-guided, minimally invasive procedures should be performed by a specially trained interventional radiologist or vascular specialist such as an interventional cardiologist or vascular surgeon.
+Image-guided, minimally invasive procedures should be performed by a specially trained Interventional Radiologist or Vascular Surgeon.

 The procedure is as follows: